Philidor Docs

 Evidence freshness affects effective dimension values:

-• if stale/expired weighted share exceeds threshold, a global staleness cap applies
+• if the stale/expired weighted share exceeds a threshold, a global staleness cap applies

 7) Unresolved Address Fallback